 Tripp and Hoshi – this combination plays off their friendship and also is an answer to endless Star Trek: Enterprise fan fiction about Tucker and T’Pol.

 Jennifer and Travis – for her, it’s appalling as she is about to be married.
-For him, he’s with the hottest woman on the ship, and she is so horribly damaged that it’s no fun for them at all.
+For him, he’s with the hottest woman on the ship.
+But she is so horribly damaged that it’s no fun for them at all.

 This is not to mention the other couples in the story, from before, during and after the captivity.
 Plus, what happens with Pamela?
 Stay tuned.

-The story is loaded with music as characters come together and break apart throughout.
+Music drives the story as characters come together and break apart throughout.
 Every major character has his or her own song, and couples share songs, too.

 Jennifer – by herself, her song is the Cult’s Fire Woman.
 With Frank, it’s Maroon 5’s This Love.
 Their wedding song (and this is the song played at any wedding where Jenny is a bride), is Dusty Springfield’s I Only Wanna Be With You.